juseljuk/IBM-DBA-VA-BAW-RPA/5-Final/README.md

 ![](./images/invoke_get_token.png)

-**2.** If everything is working as expected, you should see a successfull activation. **Note!** When you run your action for the first time, it might take serveral seconds (even over 10 secs) to complete.
+**2.** If everything is working as expected, you should see a successful activation. **Note!** When you run your action for the first time, it might take serveral seconds (even over 10 secs) to complete.
 So, be patient.

 ![](./images/invoke_get_token_result.png)

+If you do not see a message about successful activation, something is wrong and you need to troubleshoot.
+Otherwise you can move forward to neext step (3).

+> Troubleshooting
+Check these first:

+- Your virtual BAW environment is running (you can access the environment as you did in lab 3 and 4).
+- The **port number** you are using in your IBM Cloud Functions _action_ is correct (matches with the one you got from your instructor).

+When you have made the checks and found nothing to correct, please ask help from your instructor.

+**3.** xxx